giedrebi/BIT_SPRINT_2/README.md

 ```
 *How to add font awesome (`i` tags) you will find in section 3.*

-To style footer I added these selectors in style.css file:
+To style footer I added these selectors with declarations in style.css file:
 ```
 section {
     padding-bottom: 7rem;